 An" Interim" title is used if an administrator resigns and a replacement is sought or if an administrator is absent for a longer period of time ( usually exceeding three months).
 The "interim" person has both the authority and responsibility of the office.

-Justification for an acting assignment should be submitted in writing to Human Resources and Employee Development for review.
+Justification for an acting assignment should be submitted through the PeopleAdmin system to Human Resources and Employee Development for review.
 A commitment may not be made to the current employee until the approval is received.
 During an interim or acting assignment , employees may be compensated the higher of 10% of the employee's current salary or 20% lower than the benchmarked CUPA median for the vacant position, whichever is greater.

 The former rate of pay will be re-assigned when the acting or interim assignment is completed.
 Amounts greater than those stated above must be approved by the Vice President of the appropriate area or the President for presidential direct reports and reviewed by the Director of Human Resources and Employee Development.

 d.
-Additional Pay Adjustments- When there are other factors that warrant additional compensation, supervisor may with the approval of the Vice President, Cabinet Officer or the Human Resources and Employee Development Department, request an additional pay adjustment by submitting supporting documentation along with the Additional Pay Adjustment Request Form and a Budget Amendment Form to Human Resources and Employee Development.
+Additional Pay Adjustments- When there are other factors that warrant additional compensation, supervisor may with the approval of the Vice President, Cabinet Officer or the Human Resources and Employee Development Department, request an additional pay adjustment by submitting supporting documentation along with a Budget Amendment Form through the PeopleAdmin system to Human Resources and Employee Development.
 No commitment may be made to an employee until the approval is received.
-Additional Pay forms submitted to Human resources will be effective the next regular pay period after submission.
+Additional Pay forms submitted to Human resources will be effective the next regular pay period after approval.